Zion: Zionism

 The term "Zionism", coined by Austrian Nathan Birnbaum, was derived from the German rendering of Tzion in his journal Selbstemanzipation ("self emancipation") in 1890.
-Zionism as a modern political movement started in 1897 and supported a "national home", and later a state, for the Jewish people in the Land of Israel, though the idea has been around since the end of Jewish independent rule.
+Zionism as a modern political movement started in 1897 and supported a "national home", and later a state, for the Jewish people in the Land of Israel.
 The Zionist movement declared the establishment of the State of Israel in 1948, following the United Nations Partition Plan for Palestine.
 Since then, and with varying ideologies, Zionists have focused on developing and protecting this state.

-The last line of the Israeli national anthem Hatikvah (Hebrew for "The Hope") is "....Eretz Zion, ViYerushalayim", which means literally "The land of Zion and Jerusalem".
+The movement is controversial, with critics often characterizing it as a supremacist, colonialist, or racist ideology, and/or as a settler colonialist movement.